uk-national-parking-platform/uk-national-parking-platform.github.io/index.md

 * Develop value added services (e.g. guidance to space, frictionless parking) based on standard, available information.

 ## Mission
 The project's mission was to implement a working prototype system allowing to explore the above using real actors and their data.
-The solution was supposed to be based on a standard specification issued by the **Alliance for Parking Data Standards (APDS)**.
+The solution is based on a standard specification issued by the **Alliance for Parking Data Standards (APDS)**.
 Details on the standard and the _Alliance_ can be found here:

 [<img src="https://npp-uk.org/assets/images/intro/apdslogo.png" width="210px" height="150px">](https://www.allianceforparkingdatastandards.org).